The Linera Manual

 This section covers everything you need to install to run a Linera network with Docker Compose.

-Note: This section was tested only on Linux.
+Note: This section has been tested only on Linux.

 Docker Compose Requirements